 In North Texas, tree limbs are a common cause of power outages.
 During storms, swaying or broken tree limbs can rub against and possibly sever power lines, causing service fluctuations, widespread outages and fires.
 In addition, when upper branches contact power lines, the entire tree can become energized—potentially carrying thousands of volts to the ground.
 Not only do such shorts cause power outages, but they endanger the public.
 Most importantly, trees growing too close to power lines endanger the lives of utility workers and the public—especially children.
 Both state and federal laws require electric utilities to prune tree limbs away from power lines and electrical equipment.
 Some states are beginning to impose significant fines to utilities when trees are allowed to grow too close to overhead lines.
-CoServ employs a full-time Professional Forester whose staff follows a comprehensive, reliability-centered management plan that enhances safety, reduces costs and improves the safety and reliability of your electric service by:
+CoServ employs a full-time ISA-certified arborist whose staff follows a comprehensive, reliability-centered management plan that enhances safety, reduces costs and improves the safety and reliability of your electric service by:

 - pruning large trees every 3 to 5 years to keep them clear of the power lines